lelutin/puppet-asterisk/README.md

    manager should bind.
 Default value is 127.0.0.1.

 By default, no user access is configured.
-If you want to enable users to interact with the manager, you should declare `asterisk::context::manager` resources.
+If you want to enable users to interact with the manager, you should declare `asterisk::snippet::manager` resources.

 Patches and Testing